SCEDC/tutorials/response-lambda/README.md

 In summary, the steps to create your own ObsPy-based Lambda function are as follows:

+1. Create an S3 bucket if you don't already have one.
-1. Write your custom code and a Lambda handler.
+2. Write your custom code and a Lambda handler.
-2. Create a Docker image that has ObsPy, other dependencies, and the source code installed.
+3. Create a Docker image that has ObsPy, other dependencies, and the source code installed.
 Set the entrypoint to be your handler function.
-3. Test the Lambda function locally.
+4. Test the Lambda function locally.
-4. Push the Docker image to Amazon Elastic Container Registry.
+5. Push the Docker image to Amazon Elastic Container Registry.
-5. Create the Lambda function from the Docker image.
+6. Create the Lambda function from the Docker image.
-6. Optionally, set up triggers, such as an API Gateway, to call the Lambda function.
+7. Optionally, set up triggers, such as an API Gateway, to call the Lambda function.

 This repository contains the code for a sample Lambda function that removes the response from a waveform file from the SCEDC Public Data Set and writes the resulting waveform to an S3 bucket.
 The output S3 bucket is specified as an environment variable when creating the function.
 The day of year and the network/station/channel/loction code the waveform are passed to the Lambda function in the format: